spuder/double-duty-analog/README.md

 # Double Duty (Analog)
-# Double Duty (Analog)
 An analog circuit that separates Left, Right and Microhpone Channels

 Allows you to connect headphones to multiple computers/phones and quickly switch between them.

 E.g.
 Left Channel: Computer 1
 Right Channel: Computer 2
 Microphone: Phone 1

-Inspired by the [Little Bear 104](Nobsound Little Bear MC104), but improved by adding a microphone channel.
+Inspired by the [Little Bear 104](https://a.co/d/dJ4DZa3), but improved by adding a microphone channel.

 ## Components
 - [6X PJ-320 3.5mm Jacks](https://a.co/d/i1pVVkF)